COUNTY SAFETY OFFICER

 Thorough knowledge of:

-· The principles and practices of occupational health and safety.
+· The principles and practices of occupational health and safety and general security.

 Working knowledge of: